yellowstonegames/SquidSquad/README.md

 changed to "Report" in red.
 You probably don't have to report a build failure; these often are caused by the build timing out, rather than any glitch on JitPack's side.
 If you refresh the page (you might have to click "Get It" again, though this time it won't take any time at all) and scroll down, all the dependencies will be in a drop-down for you to select as you see fit.
-The first Gradle code section isn't needed here; even year-old gdx-setup and gdx-liftoff projects can download from JitPack like they can from anywhere else, without extra configuration.
+The first Gradle code section isn't needed here; even years-old gdx-setup and gdx-liftoff projects can download from JitPack like they can from anywhere else, without extra configuration.
 Dependencies using JitPack look like `implementation 'com.github.yellowstonegames.squidsquad:squidcore:0123456789'`, where `0123456789` is a commit version (usually 10 hex digits).
 Older versions use PascalCase for the names of modules, such as `SquidCore` instead of `squidcore`.

 For GWT...
 OK.
 Deep breaths.
-Please use [gdx-liftoff](https://github.com/tommyettinger/gdx-liftoff).
-Do not use gdx-setup.
-Use Maven only if you are an absolute wizard.
+First, consider if you want to use TeaVM instead, which is probably simpler because it doesn't need `sources` dependencies.
+In any case, use [gdx-liftoff](https://github.com/tommyettinger/gdx-liftoff) to create your project.
+Use Maven only if you are a wizard.
 Select SquidSquad dependencies here, and gdx-liftoff will take care of their dependencies on and off GWT.
 Generate the project.
 Relax.
 If you need to add another dependency, from SquidSquad or somewhere else, my usual recommendation is to generate an empty project with all dependencies you want selected, then to compare the `gradle.properties` and all `build.gradle` files between your empty and original projects.